|December 19, 2016||3 Comments|

 Spain has many areas to offer that are completely different from each another, whether it’s mountainous views, rural country life or sandy shores.
 There are however some obvious locations where you can get good bang for your buck and still have all the infrastructure, transport links and attractions of a holiday resort.

-According to The Telegraph, the average price of a property in Alicante is just £119,050 making it an incredibly reasonable investment.
+According to my local this article, the average price of a property in Alicante is just £119,050 making it an incredibly reasonable investment.
 Yes, nearly half the market here is made up of international visitors and investors, but as a popular holiday resort it has restaurants, shops, an airport and makes a good option for holiday rental.

 Ever popular with the rest of Europe, the Balearics offer stunning landscape and towns that provide all the amenities needed for international visitors but also the rural hamlets of true Spanish life.
 According to Kyero, unemployment is amongst the lowest in Spain and living conditions on the islands are generally excellent.